 Or are you someone who completes the tasks required of you at work with minimum effort and yet for some reason you haven’t been sacked?

-If you can identify as either of these types of people, you might want to consider cheering on the Hamburger HSV football team.
+If you can identify as either of these types of people, you might want to consider cheering on HSV, i.e. Hamburg.

 Say you consider yourself alternative, independent or someone who likes to go against the grain.
 If this is the case, you sure as heck shouldn’t root for any of the teams listed above.

-FC Union Berlin’s fan base is considered small in comparison to other football clubs in Germany.
+FC Union Berlin’s fan base is considered small in comparison to other football clubs in Germany, but is one of the most passionate.
 Photo: DPA.

-No worries if one of the reasons you want to support them is so you can brag about being an original fan once the team eventually becomes more mainstream.
+No worries if one of the reasons you want to support them is so you can brag about being an original fan before the team went mainstream.